Rismosch/advent_of_code_2025/README.md

 Copy your puzzle inputs as files into this folder.
 1 file for the input of 1 day.

 A puzzle input file must have the format as below.
-Note how the file has no extension:
+Notice how the file has no extension:

-    puzzle_input/day_<day number>
+    day_<day number>

 # Usage